0

 Pretty Amazing, Huh?!

-These examples illustrate how adding progesterone can help your body.
-As you can see – they are rarely “visible” or dramatic; progesterone is an ‘invisible’ hormone that we don’t think about until it’s gone.
-When a well dries out during a long drought – it can take many months of rain to fill that well back up again; when the water is there, we don’t give it a thought, we just carry on being!
-Our supplies of progesterone are like that.
+These examples show just how wide progesterone's reach can be.
+And because so many of these shifts are invisible or gradual, progesterone is often the hormone we don't think about until it's gone.
+When a well dries out during a long drought — it can take many months of rain to fill that well back up again; when the water is there, we don't give it a thought, we just carry on being!
+Our progesterone levels are a lot like that.

-How long it will take to “work” depends a lot on how far you are from the menopausal transition and the overall health and wellness of your body.
-Have a look back at the symptom list above and see how many you have; then, after taking progesterone for a few months, review and see how many still persist.
-We hope that progesterone replenishment will help bring some zing and vitality to you!
+How long it will take to notice results depends a lot on where you are in the menopausal transition and the overall health and wellness of your body.
+Have a look back at the list above and see how many resonate; then, after supporting your progesterone levels for a few months, review and see how many still persist.
+We hope that progesterone support will help bring some zing and vitality back to you!